Vix.cpp v2.7.0 is here Read the blog

 txt

-This mode is useful for:
+When single-file mode is useful

-Run a Vix HTTP file
+Run a small HTTP server

 #include <vix.hpp>